 Types Of Repairs

-When it comes to repairing an AC unit in Arizona, the type of repair required can vary significantly depending on the condition of the system.
+When it comes to repairing an AC unit in Tempe AZ, the type of repair required can vary significantly depending on the condition of the system.
 Common repairs may include replacing filters and cleaning or adjusting components such as belts and other moving parts.
-In some cases, more extensive repairs are necessary which could involve replacing major components such as condensers, evaporators, compressors, coils and motors.
+In some cases, more extensive repairs are necessary which could involve replacing major components such as condensers, evaporators, compressors, coils, and motors.

 These types of repairs tend to be more time-consuming than basic maintenance tasks, so they should only be attempted by experienced HVAC technicians who have access to appropriate tools and replacement parts for the specific type of AC unit being repaired.